drcscodes/drcs.codes/docs/ai/slides/local-search.md

 ## Local Search

+If you don't care about the path to a goal state, you can use **local search**.

 - Search neighbors of current state, moving to best neighbor.
 - Track only current state.
 - Uses very little memory.